Netsach/concrete-datastore/docs/authentication.md

 -  `email` is mandatory
 -  `password1` is mandatory
 -  `password2` is mandatory
 -  `password_change_token` is optional.
 This token is created if the user forgot his password and requests a reset password, or if the current password has expired.
-If given in data, that means that the user is attemting to change his own password (the request is not authenticated).
+If given in data, that means that the user is attempting to change his own password (the request is not authenticated).
 Otherwise, if the `password_change_token` is not given, the request must be authenticated and the authenticated user must have the permissions to alter another user's password.

 **Data example**